Introduction

 <div class="form-group">

-<textarea id="message" name="message" placeholder="Enter your message" rows="5" required></textarea>
+<textarea id="message" name="message" placeholder="Tell us what’s on your mind" rows="5" required aria-required="true"></textarea>

 </div>